 Is there anything better than a piping hot bowl of soup on a chilly night?
 Yes!
-Soup that doesn’t come from a can of Heinz.
-One quick way to make soup is to use a blender to pulverize and blend your ingredients in one go and then heating your concoction on the stove.
-Or, there’s another contraption on the market that can whip up a batch of soup at the simple press of a button – a soup maker.
-But, is it a must-have, or a waste of cash?
-We find out.
+Soup that doesn’t come from a can.
+One quick way to make soup is to use a blender to pulverise your ingredients in one go and then heating your concoction on the stove.
+However, a soup maker can whip up a batch of soup at the simple press of a button.
+But are they worth investing in?
+Canstar Blue finds out.

 How does a soup maker work?

-A soup maker is an all-in-one appliance that combines various blending functions, to make your soup chunky or smooth (or however you like it), with a heating element or friction blades to cook a batch of soup in about 20 to 30 minutes.
-Soup makers typically resemble a blender or kettle.
+Aesthetically similar to a blender or kettle, soup makers are an all-in-one appliance that can combine various blending functions to make your soup chunky or smooth.
+They have both a heating element and friction blades to blend and cook your batch of soup within 20 to 30 minutes.

 What’s the difference between a soup maker and a blender?